 Sensitivity and overdrive specifications for the quantizer involve offset voltage, gain, and noise.
 The relationship between the logic output of the quantizer and the analog voltage input is shown in Figure 12.
-For sufficiently large positive input voltage, the output is always Logic 1, and similarly for negative inputs, the output is always Logic 0.
-However, the transitions between output Logic 1 and output Logic 0 are not at precisely defined input voltage levels but occur over a range of input voltages.
-Within this range of input voltages, the output may be either 1 or 0, or it may even fail to attain a valid logic state.
+For sufficiently large positive input voltage, the output is always Logic 1 and, similarly for negative inputs, the output is always Logic 0.
+However, the transitions between output Logic Levels 1 and 0 are not at precisely defined input voltage levels, but occur over a range of input voltages.
+Within this range of input voltages, the output might be either 1 or 0, or it might even fail to attain a valid logic state.
 The width of this zone is determined by the input voltage noise of the quantizer.
 The center of the zone is the quantizer input offset voltage.
-Input overdrive is the magnitude of signal required to guarantee the correct logic level with 1×10^{-10} confidence level.
+Input overdrive is the magnitude of signal required to guarantee the correct logic level with $1\times 10^{-10}$ confidence level.